 It’s important to keep in mind that mortgage brokers work on commission which is generally close to 1% of the value of your mortgage.
 So, for example, a $500,000 mortgage comes with a $5,000 commission cheque for the broker.
 This creates an incentive for them to get you the biggest mortgage they can.

-Here at Arch we work with hundreds of mortgages brokers across the country who can help get you into your first (or second) home by working closely with you to understand the full scope of your needs.
+Here at Arch we work several leading mortgages brokerages and brokers across the country who can help get you into your first (or second) home by working closely with you to understand the full scope of your needs.
 If you’re looking for a mortgage broker to work with, our team can help connect you to the right firm and professional that will put your best interests forward.